 - Lead antitrust counsel to United Air Lines in proposed acquisition of US Airways (abandoned).*

-- Lead antitrust and regulatory counsel to GTE Corporation in its $56 billion merger with Bell Atlantic to create Verizon.*
+- Lead antitrust and regulatory counsel to GTE Corporation in its US$56 billion merger with Bell Atlantic to create Verizon.*

 - Lead counsel to GTE before DOJ, FCC, EC, and D.D.C. in successfully challenging Internet aspects of MCI-WorldCom merger.*